Fremont Saddle via Peralta Trail

 peralta-36

-Peralta Trail is well maintained and easy to follow.
+Peralta Trail is well-maintained so it’s easy to follow.
 I read that the trail is lightly trafficked but I would say it’s moderately to highly trafficked on weekends depending on the time of the day.
-Once we were away from people, I let Xena off-leash.
+Once we got separated from people, I let Xena off-leash.

 peralta-24.JPG